hartwigmedical/hmftools/linx/README.md

 - GenePanel: HMF driver genes
 - KnownFusions: HMF known fusion data
 - Linx: fragile sites, LINE source regions and replication origins
 - Ensembl: cached Ensembl files.
-Instructions for how to genereate can be found [here](https://github.com/hartwigmedical/hmftools/tree/master/gene-utils#generating-cached-ensembl-data-files)
+Instructions for how to generate can be found [here](https://github.com/hartwigmedical/hmftools/tree/master/gene-utils#generating-cached-ensembl-data-files)

 ### Example Usage
 This is a typical command to run LINX for a single sample from PURPLE output.